Ontario Immigrant Nominee Program Updates

 To get more skilled workers into Ontario faster, the province is working with the federal government to help reduce the backlog under the Federal Skilled Workers Program through the FSW Backlog Reduction Pilot (FSW Pilot).

 Ontario is assisting with this backlog by nominating up to 600 additional foreign workers this year (2012).
-This is a separate component to the existing Opportunities Ontario: Provincial Nominee Program (Opportunities Ontario).
-Opportunities Ontario’s nominations cap of 1,000 for 2012 will remain for the other parts of the program.
+This is a separate component to the existing Ontario Immigrant Nominee Program (OINP) (Ontario Immigrant Nominee Program).
+Ontario Immigrant Nominee Program’s nominations cap of 1,000 for 2012 will remain for the other parts of the program.

 CIC has issued letters to all potential applicants, inviting them to apply to Ontario’s FSW Pilot.
 Please note that only individuals who received this letter may apply to Ontario’s FSW Pilot.
-Applicants will have until May 4, 2012, to submit an application to Opportunities Ontario.
+Applicants will have until May 4, 2012, to submit an application to Ontario Immigrant Nominee Program.